-GMVCC 50+ Programs offer a variety of special events including our Valentine Dance, Annual Senior Picnic, AARP Oktoberfest, and Rotary Christmas Dinner.
+GMVCC 50+ Programs offer a variety of special events including our Janet McKim Annual Valentine Dinner and Dance, 50+ Senior Prom, Annual Senior Picnic, Oktoberfest, Thanksgiving Lunch and Rotary Christmas Dinner.

 GMVCC connects you with the right transportation resources.
 With our own Community Center vans and our network of volunteer drivers, we’ll help get you where you want to go!